Accounting Schools in New Hampshire

 4. Apply for a license.

 The New Hampshire Board of Accountancy also uses NASBA to process applications for new CPA licenses.
-Once all education and experience requirements have been met, candidates for licensure may apply through the CPA Licensing Online Application System maintained by NASBA.
+Once all education and experience requirements have been met and the CPA exam has been passed, candidates for licensure may apply through the CPA Licensing Online Application System maintained by NASBA.
 Note that verification of experience and supervisor verification will be required as supporting documentation.

 After achieving licensure, New Hampshire CPAs must renew their licenses on a triennial basis.
 Renewal requires candidates to complete at least 120 hours of continuing education during the three-year period prior to renewal, with at least 20 hours occurring per year.
+Four of these hours must be in professional ethics.
 You can find additional information at the New Hampshire Board of Accountancy website.

 New Hampshire Accountant Salary and Job Outlook